tytydraco/yessleep/out/My_Wifes_Cancer_Started_Talking_to_Me.md

 It might be hard to grasp, but there was no misunderstanding where this voice had come from.
 It had beamed straight to me, missing those other two entirely.
 The squeaky, almost infantile speech relayed its primitive instincts direct to me.
 Completely oblivious to the sentience of the body it was to feed from.
 It seemed to relish in its security.

-It was like the lump was mocking me.I wonder if it knew the doctor would soon tell us the tumor was currently inoperable.
+It was like the lump was mocking me.

+I wonder if it knew the doctor would soon tell us the tumor was currently inoperable.
 The medical jargon is beyond me, but something in its placement made it a precarious surgery, too much of a risk.
 Other options had to be exhausted before it grew large enough to cut out.

 She and the doctor seemed to understand this fine, however I couldn’t make real sense of it.